 It's unusual to find a designer who is as equally adept with pixels and paper as they are with code, but then I never set out to be average in this industry.
 I am proud of the fact that I can always build what I design, even when this requires researching completely new methods.
 I quite like to push envelopes where I can.

-With clients based all over the world, I work on a project (rather than contract) basis for freelance work as this allows me to better balance client - and home - needs.
+With clients based in a lot of different countries, I work on a project (rather than contract) basis for freelance work as this allows me to better balance client - and home - needs.
 I regularly have 2 or 3 projects live at any time, so my experience in high pressure, short deadline environments (such as publishing) really comes into play!

 Website design is more than just pixel perfect mock-ups, but when it comes to producing high fidelity page or element layouts, I'm just as comfortable in XD as I am in Sketch or Photoshop, ensuring that any and all UX research action points are identified and included.

 No Bootstrap or Foundation is ever let anywhere near the sites I build.
 DRY, well-structured code is my speciality, and I've written a lean, mean gulpfile.js to ensure that everything is optimised, organised and keeps Google happy.
 Then comes CraftCMS.

 I create fully-featured eCommerce stores that are planned around the core needs of a business and its customers, giving clients a site that adapts to those needs rather than becoming a masterclass in constantly finding workarounds to problems that should be an otherwise easy fix.